 But it wasn’t until the 1800s were the modern safe originated.
 William Marr, Cyrus Price, Thomas Milner, and Charles Chubb created the foundations of the British Lock Industry and renewed the world of safes and security.

 With the boom of the metallurgic industry, steal was the primordial material for safe production.
-The main reason being a more durable material, hard to crack and resistant to fire and other elements.
+Steel is used for safes today is because it is a more durable material, hard to crack, and resistant to fire and other elements.

-In 1835, Charles and Jeremiah Chubb who had been producing locks since 1818, received a patent for a burglar-resisting safe and began production of safes for massive sales.
+In 1835, Charles and Jeremiah Chubb, who had been producing locks since 1818, received a patent for a burglar-resisting safe and began producing safes for massive sales.

 20th Century Safe Technology

-In the early 20th century, safe went through standardized tests to prove if they were fire resistant.
-After the tests were run, they realized that the old theories of protection were false.
+In the early 20th century, safe went through standardized tests to prove if they were fire-resistant.
+After they ran the tests, they realized that the old theories of protection were false.
 Old safes allow the heat to be transmitted inside through the metal handles and spindles.
 After this realization, manufacturers radically changed the construction materials and methods for safes.
 Now, safes have new designs that impede the penetration of the heat inside.

 Safe Technology Today

-Today the world production of safes is put on a wide product line, trying to satisfy the growing demand of some buyers that are increasing day by day.
-Great variety of different types of safes are produced and sold.
-Taking into account the current demand many manufacturers try to decorate their products with metal swirls or patterns that should give safes their «classic look.» There are safes that are upholstered with velvet, expensive wood, decorated like a book on a shelf, and many other ones
+Today, the world production of safes is put on a comprehensive product line, trying to satisfy the growing demand of some buyers daily.
+Now, manufacturers produce and sell many types of safes.
+Considering the current market, many manufacturers try to decorate their products with metal swirls or patterns that give safes their «classic look.» Some safes feature velvet, expensive wood, decorated like a book on a shelf, and many other ones

-Nowadays, with the technological progress safes have become more trustworthy and useful, becoming necessary for many purposes.
-Today we have safes for magnetic devices, cash safes, portable safes, jewelry and even gun safes
+Nowadays, with technological progress, safes have become more trustworthy and valuable, becoming necessary for many purposes.
+For example, today, we have safes for magnetic devices, cash safes, portable safes, jewelry, and even gun safes.